Spring Home Decor with Thrifted Finds from goodwill Northern New England photo collage

 With rows of candles to choose from, you never know what unique, scented treasures you’ll discover to create a cozy ambiance.

-Goodwill Northern New England, Biddeford, Maine
+Visiting the Goodwill Northern New England Store in Biddeford, Maine

 Located at 420 Alfred Street, Suite 110, in Biddeford, Maine, this Goodwill Store and Donation Center operates daily from 9 a.m. to 6 p.m.
 As part of the Goodwill Northern New England network, this store offers a diverse selection of home décor items, including furniture, artwork, kitchenware, toys, books, and clothing, providing budget-friendly options for those looking to refresh their living spaces.
 Get Directions